 The Teacher app allows educators to promote their courses on the fly, both inside and outside the classroom.
 Currently, it is compatible with iOS and Android devices, but the React Native version of the app is only available on iOS.
 Canvas Teacher is free to download and provides the following feature set:

 - Update course content and publish an assignment.

-- Communicate with students sending announcements and messages, participating in course discussions.
+- Communicate with students, sending announcements and messages, taking part in course discussions.

 - Browse submissions and grade student assignments.

-The team, headed by Layne Moseley, Lead iOS Engineer at Instructure, refused Apple tools and decided to use React Native because of its faster development cycle.
+The team, headed by Layne Moseley, Lead iOS Engineer at Instructure, refused Apple tools and used React Native because of its faster development cycle.

 ‘I will note Artsy moving to RN was one of the main reasons I considered it.
 I’d followed them for years.
 Just in general because they were such a big name in the community, and had some heavy hitters.
 So yeah, naturally I followed them because they document what they are doing so well. [...]
 When they made the switch to RN I was like “Oh, now I can take this seriously.’

 Instructure started a new project and developed an iOS app from scratch with React Native.
 They hired two React developers to help build the basic architecture of the new program.
 Since then, they have used some of their React components in other apps.